LetspingLetsPing

 Learn the normal graph, stop the weird jumps

 LetsPing silently builds a Markov model of your agent’s behavior in shadow mode.
-It watches the transitions between tools, nodes, and actions—not just raw tokens—until execution entropy stabilizes.
-Once the baseline locks, any impossible jump or bizarre loop is treated as a firewall event.
+It watches the transitions between tools, nodes, and actions, not just raw tokens, until execution entropy stabilizes.
+Each transition gets an edge anomaly score computed per edge using Welford statistics, so a noisy but legitimate path does not widen the window for everything else.

 Velocity limits, loops, and semantic anomalies

-Guardrails are implemented as first-class firewall rules: velocity limits, loop breakers, semantic loop detectors, pattern and PII scanners, cost guards, sequence entropy, and media guards.
+Guardrails are implemented as first-class firewall rules: velocity limits, loop breakers, semantic loop detectors, pattern and PII scanners, cost guards, sequence entropy (including min_markov_anomaly_score when Markov metrics are available), and media guards.
 Each rule watches a narrow slice of behavior and can pause execution when something looks off.

 Under the hood, the firewall maintains versioned baselines per project and per agent service, so you can safely adapt to new releases without mixing old and new behavior.